Aberdeen Art Gallery: Building and renovations

 The central hall is supported by granite columns in a variety of colours, derived from different quarries in the local area and far beyond.

 At the western end of the building, with a room inside and a monument outside, is a major war memorial.
 The war memorial was built in the 1920s as a part of the rapid expansion of the Aberdeen Art Gallery and was funded by a public subscription.
 The Memorial Court court has a display of several books of remembrance and rolls of honour, commemorating the fallen of World War I, World War II, the Merchant Navy and Fishing Fleets in World War II, and from conflicts after 1945.

 Another addition to the Gallery during this time of rapid expansion was Cowdray Hall.
 Cowdray Hall is a concert venue for music and performances and was opened by King George V and Queen Mary on 25 September 1925.
-The hall was supported by a gift from Annie, the Viscountess of Cowdray, "with a view to encouraging the taste for art and music in the City of Aberdeen".
+The hall was supported by a gift from Annie Pearson, Viscountess Cowdray, "with a view to encouraging the taste for art and music in the City of Aberdeen."

 The Gallery was closed for a programme of renovations commencing in 2015.
 The £34.6 million redevelopment was designed by Hoskins Architects and carried out by the contractors McLaughlin & Harvey.
 The gallery re-opened in November 2019.
 The project won an award from the Scottish Civic Trust for making an outstanding contribution to the quality and appearance of the built environment, as well as the trust's National Panel Special Award.